Customize the blog

 Troubleshooting

 If the test video above will still not play, file a bug report stating that you run Linux and cannot play proprietary media.
 Mention your Linux distribution and distribution version.
+It is also recommended that you create a media log by running the following command in a terminal.
+Triple click the following line and copy it to your clipboard, paste it into a terminal window (Ctrl+Shift+V), then press Enter:

 Most audio/video streaming services also require Encrypted Media Extensions to function.
 If you are able to play the test video above but continue to have issues with streaming services, you should also check out our guide to Widevine CDM (for EME/DRM support).